ArchiTS CLI Documentation

 Installation

-Prerequisites
+Prerequisites for contributors

 Before installing ArchiTS, make sure you have the following tools installed on your system: